RISHABH12005/Minor-II/README.md

 ## License

-This project is licensed under the terms in `LICENSE`.
+This project is licensed under the terms in `MIT LICENSE`.